wp-plugins/wp-backitup/readme.txt

 No. It is absolutely critical that your WordPress versions are exactly the same.

 = Will WP Backitup work on WordPress Multisite? =
-It is untested with Wordpress multisite and probably won`t work
+It is untested with Wordpress multisite and probably will not work

 = Does the plugin copy the database details as well? = Yes, a database dump is created with each backup

 = Can I make a basic WordPress site, with all my desired plugins and settings, make a few pages, setup permalinks, remove all the default junk and load in a basic themplate? =
 Yes.
-WP Backitup can be used to create a good ‘starting point’ for any and all sites you work on.
+WP Backitup can be used to create a good starting point for any and all sites you work on.

 = Does WP Backitup need to be installed? =
 Yes.
 You must install the WP Backitup plugin on the site you wish to backup and the site you wish to restore to.
 Its just a simple plugin.